 Active mixing devices have been installed in some of the District's storage facilities to improve water quality, eliminate stratification, reduce water age, and provide equalization of free chlorine.
-Proper mixing will minimize taste and odor issues and help reduce the formation of disinfection byproducts.
-The need for additional mixing devices is being evaluated via the capital improvement program.
-Also, filtration of the RWSS source water has removed a percentage of the natural organic material which further reduces the formation of disinfection byproducts.
+Proper mixing will minimize taste and odor issues and help reduce the formation of DBPs.
+The need for additional mixing devices is being evaluated via the District's capital improvement program.

+Also, filtration of the RWSS source water removes a percentage of the natural organic material.
+This further reduces the formation of DBPs.